The True Cost of UGC: Build vs Buy Analysis

 How to Get Rights to Repost Customer UGC (with Templates that Average 38% Yes-Rate)

-DM, comment, and email templates with measured response rates of 24-41%.
-The 24-hour window, the consent-form one-tap link, audit-trail storage, revocation SLA, and what to do when permission is denied.
-Built from 60,000+ rights requests on the Idukki platform.
+DM, comment and email templates with response rates of 24-41%, the 24-hour ask window, one-tap consent links and audit trails.
+Built from 60,000+ rights requests.

 More from Rohin Aggarwal